Career Transition: Making the Jump

-Think about transferable skills that can be utilized in different industries (i.e. communication, organization, leadership, etc.).
-Technical skills are important to consider but won’t be as critical as you transition into a new profession.
+As you plan your career transition, think about transferable skills that can be utilized in different industries (i.e. communication, organization, leadership, etc.).
+Technical skills are important to consider but may not be as critical in a your new role.

 As you look for employment, take the time to self-evaluate your experience and explore new industries where your skillsets could be utilized.
 However, it doesn’t stop there; you need to prove how those skills translate and showcase examples to help you stand out amongst the others applying.
 This will benefit you by connecting the dots for potential employers.

 Looking for a new job can be difficult and will take time but looking at your skills differently may just speed up the process and provide you with a new career path that you never imagined.